United Airlines say 97% of US employees have been vaccinated

 Last month, United set a deadline of Sept.
 27 – next Monday -- for its 67,000 U.S.-based employees to get vaccinated or face termination.
 However, employees who apply unsuccessfully for an exemption could get more time.
 They will have five weeks after their denial to get vaccinated.

-Chicago-based United declined to give a precise figure for how many workers have asked for an exemption and whether any requests have been granted.
+Chicago-based United declined to give a precise figure for how many workers have asked for an exemption and how many requests have been granted.

 Employees who win an exemption will be placed on leave beginning Oct.
 2. Some could come back if they wear masks and are tested weekly, although the timing of their return is uncertain.